Cyrillisation in the Soviet Union: Background

-Related to this is the use of two languages (namely Russian and other languages) which use different ways of writing.
-It is felt that the use of Latin scripts, which had been encouraged since the 1920s, prevented non-Russian peoples from learning the Russian language.
+Related to this was the use of two languages (namely Russian and other languages) which used different ways of writing.
+It was felt that the use of Latin scripts, which had been encouraged since the 1920s, prevented non-Russian peoples from learning the Russian language.
 As according to a statement submitted by one of the following sections of the CPSU:

 [Students]... now have to get acquainted with two completely different writing systems at the same time in a relatively short period, often confusing the letters of one script with the letters of another (script).

-With the transition to Cyrillic, it is hoped that non-Russian people can learn Russian more easily.
+With the transition to Cyrillic, it was hoped that non-Russian people could learn Russian more easily.
 Soviet Turcologists, such as Nikolai Baskakov, stated that learning Cyrillic script was a great tool to speed up the assimilation of non-Russians into Russian culture.
-Another argument also states that the transition to Cyrillic is not a "submission" of non-Russian culture into Russian culture, but rather "the most rational way" to develop the culture of a region, and a form of friendship with Russian people as well as a sign of internationalist unity for the entire Soviet population.
+Another argument also stated that the transition to Cyrillic was not a "submission" of non-Russian culture into Russian culture, but rather "the most rational way" to develop the culture of a region, and a form of friendship with Russian people, as well as a sign of internationalist unity for the entire Soviet population.

-Another factor was the existence of a number of languages that have previously used Cyrillic scripts, such as Chuvash, Mari and Mordovian, which transition to Latin script is actually ineffective due to the large amount of literature written in Cyrillic before.
-Economic factors also have an effect, where printing using two scripts (Cyrillic and Latin) is considered inefficient.
+Another factor was the existence of a number of languages that had previously used Cyrillic scripts, such as Chuvash, Mari and Mordovian, for which the transition to the Latin script was actually ineffective due to the large amount of literature previously written in Cyrillic.
+Economic factors also had an effect, where printing using two scripts (Cyrillic and Latin) was considered inefficient.

 Although many consider the transition from Latin to Cyrillic to be more due to political factors, in the campaign towards cyrillization, Soviet sources argued that linguistic factors were also important in supporting the process.
-For example, there is an argument that says that Cyrillic script are better at describing every sound than Latin script; some say that Cyrillic script are easier to learn; and another argument stated that the Latin script are not suitable for the languages to be cyrillicized.
+For example, there was an argument that said that the Cyrillic script was better at describing every sound than the Latin script; some said that the Cyrillic script was easier to learn; and another argument stated that the Latin script was not suitable for the languages to be cyrillicized.